Polish-American vote: World War I and Polish autonomy (1916–1928)

-Relief Effort and Herbert Hoover (1928)
+Relief effort and Herbert Hoover (1928)

 Polish-Americans generally were predisposed to Democratic candidates because of their economic status in the United States, but they gave their overwhelming appreciation to Republican President Herbert Hoover in 1928 unlike any other ethnic community.
 Hoover had served in the American Relief Association during the Wilson administration, and his support in aiding starving Polish children following World War I was not forgotten.
 The Republican National Committee produced pamphlets and made his humanitarian efforts a part of Herbert's presidential campaign.
 Polish-American support for him was very high in his election–65%.
 Polish support for Hoover was entirely different from other ethnic Americans; Smith won 82% of the Irish, 77% of the Italian, and 73% of the German vote.
 Smith was a Catholic from an immigrant family of New York, and fought against prohibition, making him a candidate Poles identified with on many levels.
 Prohibition was seen as a form of nativist intolerance towards immigrants such as the Poles, and Smith's stance won him over 80% of the vote in Polish neighborhoods of Chicago.

+In Buffalo, New York in 1936, Polish-Americans formed the "Ecpole" party, a portmanteau of "Erie County" and "Pole," after failing to earn "major patronage" from the mainstream New York State Democratic Party.
+They ran candidates unsuccessfully in several local and Congressional elections.